samlopezco/speech2MIDI/README.md

-# Chuck-Norris-API-Tests
-Uses Chuck Norris API from api.chucknorris.io
+# Convert Audio from Interface to Midi notes.

 Running:
 <ul>